kartoza/sawps/docs/src/administrator/manual/django-add-data.md

 ![Group Permissions](./img/django-add-data-1.png)

-1. **Permissions**: Available permission for the user.
-Admin can choose permission from the list and assign to the user.
+1. **Permissions**: Available permissions for the user.
+Administrators can choose permissions from the list and assign them to a user.

-2. **Arrow**: Using this arrow admin can move the permissions here and there.
+2. **Arrow**: Using this arrow administrators can move the permissions.

-3. **Plus icon**: Clicking on plus icon will allow admin to add a new permission.
-Popup will open for creating a new permission.
+3. **Plus icon**: Clicking on plus icon will allow administrators to add a new permission.
+The popup for creating a new permission will open.

     ![Add Permission](./img/django-add-data-2.png)

-    1. **Form Fields**: Form where user can input values for record.
+    1. **Form Fields**: Form where users can input values for record.

     2. **Save**: Button to save permission.